Subtitle: How Studying Healthcare’s Contracting Models Changed the Way I Buy Ads

 - Is it because attribution of results is hard?

-They have access to all of my data. - Or because they lack the data to measure their true impact?
+They have access to all of my data and it’s way simpler and less regulated than healthcare data. - Or because they lack the data to measure their true impact?

 Again, they have all the same data I do. - Or because they’re not confident in their ability to deliver adequate results?